Hell Has No Limits

 Hell Has No Limits (El lugar sin límites, "The Place Without Limits") is a 1966 novel written by Chilean José Donoso.
 The novel is set south of the Chilean capital, Santiago, in a small town near the regional center of Talca.
 It tells the story of a bordello, and details the prostitutes' way of life.
-The main character is Manuela, the transgender woman who owns the bordello.
+The main character is Manuela, the travesti who owns the bordello.
 A number of other memorable characters are introduced.
 The novel was well received, and Donoso himself considered it his best work: "the most perfect, with fewest errors, the most complete".

 Title

 The title Hell Has No Limits refers to a line in Marlowe's play Doctor Faustus, where the character Mephistophilis says: